Rescata1995/Programming-Journal-by-R/Google/Google Data Analytics Professional, Documentation/6. Share Data Through the Art of Visualization/README.md

 8. Design thinking & its Phases (Empathize, Define, Ideate, Prototype, Test) and Headlines, Subtitles, Labels & Legends (EXTRA: Guidelines and pro tips)

 9. About accessible Visualizations: Labeling, Text alternatives, Text-based format, Distinguishing, Simplify (Working on cases: Accessible VS Not accessible)

+_**Week 2.**_

+1. About Diverging color palette & Things to avoid when visualizing data

+EXTRA: Importance & meaning of mark "Detail" (Nivel de detalle) in a simple practice case

+EXTRA: How to use analytic options in your data vizzes (Eg. Trend line and so on) and About Dashboards & Dashboard Filters

+2. About Data storytelling & Data storytelling Steps (Engage your audience, Create compelling visuals, Tell the story in an interesting way) & EXTRA: About Word Clouds

+3. More about "Engage your Audience" & Spotlighting

+4. Tableau dashboard basics (Vertical Vs Horizontal layout, Tiled items Vs Floating items, Pros & Cons from Sharing dashboards with others) and Live Vs Static Insights

+5. Sharing data stories.
+PART I. How to prepare an effective data narrative/story & its 5 key parts (characters, a setting, a plot, a big reveal & "aha moment")

+6. Sharing data stories.
+PART II.
+How to make great slideshows & its 7 elements (theme, text, visuals, reveal & differences between copy/paste, link & embed a visual into a slideshow)